-Suggestion: Smaller utilities should lean towards higher base charges
+Suggestion: Smaller utilities should lean towards higher base charges allowance low, if any.

-Elements of Rate Structure Designs: 4.
+Elements of Rate Structure Designs: 8/29/2013 4.
 Consumption Allowance with Base Charge

-Bills and revenues are more sensitive to usage changes

-Provides a lifeline amount of water to offset some of the effects of high base charges Provides a greater offset for the customer, but discourages conservation

-Do not include any (0 gallons)

-Include some amount (e.g.: 1,000 GPM) Include high amount (e.g.: 3,000 GPM)
+Bills and revenues are more sensitive to usage changes Provides a lifeline amount of water to offset some of the effects of high base charges Provides a greater offset for the customer, but discourages conservation Do not include any (0 gallons) Include some amount (e.g.: 1,000 GPM) Include high amount (e.g.: 3,000 GPM) U , nclude any consumption allowan